alumet-dev/alumet/plugins/procfs/README.md

 ## Metrics

-There are various information collected by this plugin relative to Kernel, CPU, memory and processes:
+There are various information collected by this plugin relative to Kernel, CPU, memory, network and processes:

 |Name|Type|Unit|Description|Resource|ResourceConsumer|Attributes|
 |----|----|----|-----------|--------|----------------|----------|